nfamula/react_redux/README.md

 Tutorial completed with Udemy React Redux course instructed by Stephen Grider.
 Video player created using Youtube API.
-Some skeleton code was initially provided, but the deleted.
+Some skeleton code was initially provided, but then deleted.
 Course provides a complete walk through starting from scratch.

 for more information see the course page: https://www.udemy.com/react-redux/